Are You Fully Ready To Begin Working On Your Social Problems?

 People often aren't consciously aware of their motivations

 I find mild procrastination is a good example to illustrate this.
 People can procrastinate for a variety of reasons, but one of the most basic ones is that regardless of the occasional stress and inconvenience it causes, it often works out just fine in the end.
 When people procrastinate they get the immediate benefit of getting to avoid something they find boring and unpleasant.
 They usually end up getting their work completed and handed in anyway.
-It may not even affect their grades, but if it does the person often doesn't care that much.
-Tons of people will tell themselves they 'should' have better study habits, but when you break it down procrastination works for them, so why would they change?
+It may not even affect their grades, but if it does they often don't care that much.
+Tons of people will tell themselves they 'should' have better study habits, but when you break it down procrastination works for them, so why would they do anything differently?

-A second way not being aware of one's motivations can be a problem is when someone thinks they want to change, but they unconsciously act in ways that sabotage it.
-For example, someone may start seeing a counselor in order to get help in making a change, but then miss appointments, not follow the therapist's suggestions, and start arguments with them (a therapy client may also do these things for totally unrelated reasons, but in this example I get to say it's because they don't want to move away from the status quo).
+When someone's not aware of their true motivations they can think they want to change, but unwittingly act in ways that sabotage it.
+For example, someone may start seeing a counselor in order to get help in making a change, but then miss appointments, not follow the therapist's suggestions, and start distracting arguments with them (a therapy client may also do these things for a mix of other reasons, but in this example I get to say it's because they don't want to move away from the status quo).

 Again, I don't think there's anything wrong with not wanting to change.
 For one, changing is often hard, and everyone has the right to not want to take that on right this instant.
 I also think social skills specifically are something people don't have to change.
 It's each person's choice whether it's important to them or not.
 I mean if someone is addicted to meth, that's a pretty blatant problem.
 But improving your social skills is more of an individual preference.